jasonpatrickellykrause/istio-training/labs/13-wasm-extensions.md

 ## Scaffolding the Wasm module

-We'll start by creating the a new folder for our extension, initializing the Go module and downloading the SDK dependency:
+We'll start by creating a new folder for our extension, initializing the Go module, and downloading the SDK dependency:

 ```sh
 $ mkdir header-filter && cd header-filter